Mirugam: Production

 Samy, who was in search of a new actor for the film, spotted Aadhi, son of Telugu film director Ravi Raja Pinisetty at silambam classes and chose him to act.
 Many actresses, including Sneha, declined to be the lead actress before Padmapriya was cast.

 Controversies

 During the final stages of filming, Samy slapped Padmapriya, allegedly because she could not perform to his satisfaction.
 In October 2007, the Nadigar Sangam imposed a one-year ban on him from directing films, following a complaint filed by Padmapriya, but the ban was lifted almost six months later due to lobbying by Samy, who alleged his other directorial venture Sarithiram was being delayed.

-Blue Cross of India objected to the scene of jallikattu, citing animals were tortured and wrote a letter to the Central Board of Film Certification not to issue a clearance certificate; hence the board requested Samy to remove the scene to which he agreed.
+Blue Cross of India and Animal Welfare Board of India objected to the scene of jallikattu, saying animals were tortured and wrote a letter to the Central Board of Film Certification not to issue a clearance certificate; hence the board requested Samy to remove the scene to which he agreed.